 Where to join?

-The list of professional associations in the complementary care sector is huge.
-Each professional association has its own conditions for entry.
-We, therefore, advise you to inquire about the requirements of the professional association of your choice.
+The list of Dutch professional associations in complementary care is enormous, and each professional association has its own conditions for admission.
+If you want to join a professional association other than the LVSC, we advise you to inquire at the professional association of your choice about its admission requirements.